DuendeInexistente/Cirque/ShortStories/stars.md

 The griffon looked back and forth between the unit and his knife.

  "Hey!"
 Shouted someone else, angry.
 The griffon ran, but the unit measured the situation: The mare and foal were now intimidated by O_U.
-For lack of a better **Decision**, O_U withdrew it's pieces and stood a respectful distance from the mare, not floating for the moment.
+For lack of a better **Decision**, O_U withdrew it's pieces and stood a respectful distance from the mare, not floating for the moment, and lowered it's voice.

+ "The mare is now safe."
+It said.

 # ...I ask for help...